stolostron/rhacm-docs/install/install_connected.md

   kubectl apply --openapi-patch=true -k prereqs/
   ```

-2. Update the `kustomization.yaml` file that is in the `multiclusterhub-operator` directory so the `newTag` setting contains the tag for your snapshot.
+2. Update the `kustomization.yaml` file that is in the `acm-operator` directory so the `newTag` setting contains the tag for your snapshot.
 You can find a snapshot tag by viewing the list of tags available in the [Quay.io index](https://quay.io/open-cluster-management/multiclusterhub-operator-index).
 You must use a tag that has the word SNAPSHOT in it, as shown in the following example:

   ```
   namespace: open-cluster-management